 The programme will be accompanied by idea workshops organised by the Federal Cultural Foundation, as well as workshops on nationwide knowledge transfer to flank the interdisciplinary development of digital concepts and their implementation in the cultural institutions.

-The Federal Cultural Foundation has been granted five million euros to finance “dive in.
+The Federal Cultural Foundation has been granted a total of 31,3 million euros to finance “dive in.
 Programme for Digital Interactions” from the Rescue and Future Package of the Federal Government Commissioner for Culture and the Media NEUSTART KULTUR.

-For this programme the German Federal Cultural Foundation has been granted ten million euros from the Rescue and Future Support Package "NEUSTART KULTUR" of the Federal Government Commissioner for Culture and the Media.
+For this programme the German Federal Cultural Foundation has been granted a total of 31,3 million euros from the Rescue and Future Support Package "NEUSTART KULTUR" (external link, opens in a new window) of the Federal Government Commissioner for Culture and the Media.